mrphysh/Arduino-C-Python-sqlite3-data-capture-for-gravity-and-mass-experiment/README.md

 This project has broad applications.
 I need help.
 But maybe this project is in the selfish interest of your project and your team.
+Are you new to Python and sqlite3?
+Are you a twisted person and think Python is fun?
+Look at my programs.
+They are written by a beginner and easier.
 Consider these scenarios.
 How many cars go through the intersection in the afternoon (say between 2 and 3pm) compared to the morning , (say between 10 and 11 am.)
 How does the heart rate of the patient vary from evening, (say between 6 and 7)  and  to sleeping (say between 2am and 3am.)
 How much more electricity does the apartment building use during a 24 period in January compared to the same time slot in May?